NamPost/chrome-api/readme.md

 Every API call needs to have an the "Authorization" HTTP header set with an api key, e.g.

 Authorization: {api key}

+API keys can be creted by running the "create_token.js" script e.g.

+`node create_token.js`